PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 14:05:40
+Last updated: 2024-04-08 14:06:13
-Random Quote: When I have kids, and I tell them how I met their mother, I'm gonna tell them everything.
-The whole damn story. - Ted Mosby
+Random Quote: I don't have a phone.
+I refuse to be a slave to technology. - Wednesday Addams